hugosoliveira/AC_Code_Analyzer/README.md

 #### Pre-Requisites

 - Before running, make sure you have python installed.
-If not, go to https://www.python.org/ and download the python installer (or use [Conda](https://www.anaconda.com/download).
+If not, go to https://www.python.org/ and download the python installer (or use [Conda](https://www.anaconda.com/download)).
-- Make sure to add python to the PATH variable during the installation (Very Important)
+- Make sure to add python to the PATH variable during the installation.
+This option will show up in the installation process (Very Important).
 - After installing open the Command Prompt and type `python --version`.
 If it returns the version of python that is installed, then everything is ok.
-- Now, you have to install the libraries to make the code run.
+- Install the libraries to make the code run.
 Type in the command prompt `pip install numpy pandas matplotlib scipy cmath`

 #### Getting the Code

 - If you know how to use GIT, just clone this project to the folder where the TFT measurements are separated in folders (Check Below).
-- If you do not use Git (Make you life easier and check out how to use it), you can just download this code in a zip file and unzip in the folder you have the the TFT measurements are separated in folders (Check Below).
+- If you do not use Git (make you life easier and check out how to use it), you can just download this code in a zip file and unzip in the folder you have the the TFT measurements are separated in folders (Check Below).

 #### Organization of the folder.